-This page discusses some more practical issues related to the virtual point experiment.
-Proper positioning of the measurement and excitation points is essential to obtain a high quality model.
-Care should be taken to ensure that all 6 DoFs per virtual point can be described independently.
+This page discusses some more practical issues related to the Virtual Point experiment setup.
+Proper positioning of the measurement and excitation points is essential to obtain a high-quality model.
+Care should be taken to ensure that all 6 DoFs per Virtual Point can be described independently.
 This has implications for both sensor placement and impact positions.

-The use of triaxial accelerometers has become standard practice in experimental testing.
-A single accelerometer hosts 3 sensing devices in orthogonal directions, that can be assumed to be collocated.
-Although one pair of those sensors measures a total of 6 channels, it is normally not sufficient to describe all 6 DoFs of the virtual point.
-One linear dependence will appear in the virtual points DoFs: the triaxial sensors are unable to describe the rotation over the axis spanned between both sensors, as illustrated by the following figure:
+This discussion is restricted to triaxial accelerometers as they have become standard practice in experimental testing.
+We recommend the use of base plates on the sensors because they reduce the effect of base strain sensitivity and can prevent electrical noise issues.
+Although one pair of triaxial sensors measures a total of 6 channels, it usually is not sufficient to describe all the 6 DoFs of the Virtual Point.
+One linear dependence will appear in the Virtual Point’s DoF as the triaxial sensors are unable to describe the rotation over the axis spanned between both sensors, as illustrated by the following figure:

 A) Two sensors spanning a line: one dependency exists between the rotational axis.